NicolasGuilloux/blade-shadow-beta/README.md

 An AUR package is available.
 If it is not working after installation, please follow the tutorial or the Bash files: https://aur.archlinux.org/packages/shadow-beta

-A detailed tutorial is also available: https://support.shadow.tech/hc/fr/community/posts/360012569613-Shadow-Beta-sur-Arch-Linux?flash_digest=093ef96dce0b9104156420b2389ad119e8b9f9bd

-First, go to the directory where the script is located and make it executable: `cd Arch && chmod +x *`.
+First, go to the directory where the script is located and make it executable: `cd Arch && chmod +x install-arch.sh`.

-For the first install, launch install-arch.sh: `./install-arch.sh`.
+To install it, launch install-arch.sh: `./install-arch.sh`.

-For updates, launch only update-arch.sh: `./update-arch.sh`.

 ### Debian